Jaywestty/COGNIFY-INTERNSHIP-PROJECT/README.md

 - Visualize the locations of restaurants on a map using latitude and longitude information.
 - Analyze the distribution of restaurants across different cities or countries.
 - Determine if there is any correlation between the restaurant's location and its rating.

+MY DATA SCIENCE PROJECT AT COGNIFYZ INTERNSHIP LEVEL 2 (FIRST TASK) In the level two of my internship, my first task would be :

+- To Determine the percentage of restaurants that offer table booking and online delivery.
+- To Compare the average ratings of restaurants with table booking and those without.
+- Analyze the availability of online delivery among restaurants with different price ranges.

+My Second Task will be:
+- To Determine the most common price range among all the restaurants.
+- To Calculate the average rating for each price range.

+My Third Task will be:
+- Extract additional features from the existing columns, such as the length of the restaurant name or address.
+- Create new features like "Has Table Booking" or "Has Online Delivery" by encoding categorical variables.